 Ind.
 Decisions - Upcoming oral arguments this week and next

+Danny Sims v.
 Andrew Pappas and Melissa Pappas Andrew Pappas was injured in a car accident with Danny Sims, who was drunk.
-Pappas and his wife sued Sims for negligence.

 Start the conversation, or Read more at Indiana Law Blog.